-2. Vulnerability to Drought and Review of Standard Approaches in Drought Management
+2. Review Standard Approaches in Drought Management

 Specific definitions of drought may vary across sectors and regions.
 Drought generally originates from a deficiency of precipitation over an extended period of time, resulting in a water shortage for some activity, group, or environmental sector (Knutson et al., 1998).
 More specifically, Wilhite and Glantz (1985) describe three types of droughts: